screencom/docker-volume-plugins/README.md

 Then either use the volume in docker run or in a compose yml

-We noticed that using the volume in a docker compose file while using docker-compose gave error after restarting the stack (docker-compose up when the stacks is running) and also didn't remove the volume on brining the stack down
+We noticed that using the volume in a docker compose file while using docker-compose gave an error after (re)starting the stack (docker-compose up when the stacks is running) and also didn't remove the volume on bringing the stack down

-When using the news docker compose plugin, this behavior was fixed
+When using the new docker compose plugin, this behavior was fixed

 ```yml
 version: "3"